Can you remember the last time you ate at a restaurant without seeking out reviews or asking for a friend’s recommendation?

 Not to mention, real reviews enable you to pinpoint your happiest customers.
 This creates an excellent opportunity to reach out and connect with those who you already know are willing to share their experiences.
 Have you considered these reviewers as a candidate for a case study?

 If they’ve offered their name and contact information in the review, you should reach out.
 If you’re going to ask if they’d be willing to partake in a case study, be sure that you’re asking the right questions.
-We dive deeper into how to reach out and what to ask in our guide on how to write case studies.
+We dive deeper into how to reach out and what to ask in our guide on how to write a case study.

 Even if you aren’t building a case study, reach out anyway.
 A quick email or comment saying thank you certainly won’t be overlooked.
 A simple thank you is a great building block toward a trusting and mutually beneficial customer relationship.